+What is the number one B2B sales strategy?
 There are hundreds of books and articles that seek to answer this question.
+Hundreds.

-Here’s a quick snapshot of the top 5 that we found across the literature:
+Here’s a quick summary of the top 5 B2B sales strategies that we found across the literature:

 Well, these are all excellent strategies!

 But there is one strategy that in our experience we feel is sometimes neglected.
 Interestingly, it’s actually the most commonsense and traditional approach.
-As things shift increasingly into time vs. money decisions, digital spaces and fast clicks, are we missing the most important factor of all.
+As things shift more and more into time vs. money decisions, digital spaces and fast clicks, are we missing the most important factor of all?

-Do you know where we’re headed with this yet?
+Dear reader, can you guess where we’re headed with this yet?

-If you guessed that we are actually hinting at the importance of good old customer service, then 10 points go to you!
+If you guessed that we are actually hinting at the importance of good ol’ customer service, then 10 points go to you!

-Customer service in the unique B2B space is vital, precisely because there aren’t as many competitors.
-So if you are not doing everything you can to enrich relationships, then any one of your B2B counterparts who has a good reputation can and will.
+Customer service in the unique B2B space is VITAL, precisely because there aren’t as many competitors.
+So if you are not doing everything you can to enrich relationships, then any one of your B2B counterparts with a good reputation can and will.